nguyencomputing/greencycling-2.0/README.md

-# greencycling-2.0
+# Greencycling
-An updated version of the Greencycling recycling website for the Conrad Challenge Round 2 Submission.
+The demo website for Greencycling.
+Made for the Conrad Challenge.